dailyops/cops/README.md

 * dk for docker wraper
 * kc for kubectl wrapper
-* dklet refer to a practical DSL powered by ruby
+* dklet refer to dklet/

 ## Quick start